Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Celestial Great One

 *Celestial Great One* (Chinese: 天乙, Pinyin: Tiān Yǐ) is 1 star outside the *Purple Forbidden Enclosure*, south of the right star of the palace gate.
-It is the god of the Heavenly Emperor, governing the operation of the Heavenly Tao, coordinating the twelve divine generals, and主宰ing wars and personal good fortune.
+It is the god of the Heavenly Emperor, governing the operation of the Heavenly Tao, coordinating the twelve divine generals, and presiding over wars and personal good fortune.

 ##### First Great One